Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Scenario-Driven Adaptability

 \subsection{Continual and Curriculum Scenarios}

-Scenario-driven adaptability is not only about diversity in environment configurations, but also about how tasks evolve over time to systematically probe the generalization capacity of MARL policies.
-In this context, continual and curriculum learning paradigms serve as structured approaches to designing \textit{task gaps}—the differences between successive tasks—that reveal an algorithm’s ability to adapt across changing conditions~\cite{long2020evolutionary, wang2023towards, chen2021variational, chen2024accelerate, zhang2022automatic}.
-These gaps, whether arising from increasing population size, added agent heterogeneity, or modified reward semantics, are essential to testing how well agents can \textit{reuse} prior knowledge, \textit{retain} learned behaviours, and \textit{extend} existing capabilities to meet new demands.
+Scenario-driven adaptability is not only about diversity in environment configurations, but also about how task transitions are constructed.
+Continual and curriculum settings are useful because they define ordered source-to-target gaps: the evaluator can specify what changes between tasks, what is preserved, and whether progress on earlier tasks helps or harms later performance~\cite{long2020evolutionary, wang2023towards, chen2021variational, chen2024accelerate, zhang2022automatic, tomilin2026meal}.
+These gaps, whether arising from increasing population size, added agent heterogeneity, or modified reward semantics, provide a structured way to test \textit{reuse}, \textit{retention}, and \textit{extension}.

 Specifically, \textit{reuse} refers to the agent's capacity to apply learned behaviours to similar but incrementally more complex settings; \textit{retention} concerns the stability of earlier skills when new learning occurs; and \textit{extension} captures the ability to build on previous knowledge to solve qualitatively novel tasks.
 The structure and semantics of task gaps determine whether these dimensions of adaptability can be meaningfully assessed.
 As such, continual and curriculum settings provide a principled framework for designing multi-agent scenarios that gradually introduce complexity while preserving meaningful continuity in learning signals and task structure.